Not everyone needs complete abstinence. Learn whether moderation management could work for your situation.

 - Do not drink faster than one drink per half-hour

-The specific limits of moderate or low risk drinking rely on accepted definitions of what constitutes a “drink”.
-A standard drink is defined as a serving that contains approximately 14 grams of ethyl alcohol.
-This amount of alcohol is found in:
+Any conversation about moderation has to start with a clear understanding of what actually counts as one drink.
+A standard drink is defined as a serving containing approximately 14 grams of ethyl alcohol.
+That amount is found in:

 - Beer: 12 oz serving (about 5% alcohol)